 Copyright does not apply to works in the public domain; words, names, slogans or short phrases (those may have protection in trademark law); blank forms; works that are not original; and government works.
 This is important to know because if the work is not protected by copyright, then there is no concern whether the Fair Use Doctrine will apply to allow you to use the work.

 As online content creators, curators and managers, you know the value of using images to get the reader’s attention, add a visual component to commentary, illustrate using an infographic or any of a host of benefits.
 Using the correct image can definitely take a post from drab to fab very quickly.
 It can also help tell a story that words alone can’t.

-Please keep in mind that stock photo services, creative commons licenses and public domain repositories of images are not subject to fair use due to the rights they carry.
+Please keep in mind that stock photo services and creative commons licenses may not be subject to fair use due to the rights they carry.